 \end{experiment}

 \begin{experiment} In this experiment, we compare the predictive capabilities of the indirect reconstruction via DCLDMD with the linear predictor derived in \cite{SCC.Korda.Mezic2018a}.
-The linear predictors in \cite{SCC.Korda.Mezic2018a} are of the form $z_{k+1} = Az_{k} + Bu_{k}$ with $x_{k} = Cz_{k}$ and $z$ being the lifted state (see \cite{SCC.Korda.Mezic2018a} for more details).
-Hence, for a given feedback law $\mu$, we can estimate the response of the Duffing oscillator described by equation (\ref{eqn9}) to the feedback law $\mu$ by using the linear predictor $z_{k+1} = Az_{k} + B\mu(Cz_{k})$.
+The linear predictor in \cite{SCC.Korda.Mezic2018a} is of the form $z_{k+1} = Az_{k} + Bu_{k}$ with $x_{k} = Cz_{k}$ and $z$ being the lifted state (see \cite{SCC.Korda.Mezic2018a} for more details).
+For a given feedback law $\mu$, we can estimate the response of the Duffing oscillator described by equation (\ref{eqn: Duffing}) to the feedback law $\mu$ by using the linear predictor $z_{k+1} = Az_{k} + B\mu(Cz_{k})$.